bkrishnamachari/btc-prediction/README.md

 This repository demonstrates a simple approach for forecasting short term Bitcoin prices using an LSTM network.
 The provided dataset contains several years of hourly BTC/USD candles and a training script that predicts the next few hours of the closing price.

 ## Contents
 - `BTC-Hourly.csv` – Hourly open/high/low/close and volume data.
+Sourced from https://www.kaggle.com/datasets/prasoonkottarathil/btcinusd
 - `btc-price-predict.py` – Training and evaluation script.

 ## Requirements